taeyoonkim17/taeyoonkim17/README.md

 - 👋 Hi, I’m @taeyoonkim17
-- 👀 I’m interested in quantum computing using superconducting circuits and 3D microwave cavities
+- 👀 I’m interested in quantum computing research using superconducting circuits and 3D microwave cavities
-- 🌱 I’m currently learning physics at Northwestern
+- 🌱 I’m currently learning physics at Northwestern and Fermilab SQMS center
 - 💞️ I’m looking to collaborate on quatum control of cavity states
 - 📫 How to reach me taeyoonkim2018@u.northwestern.edu